 The easiest way to dip an Oreo ball is to place it on a fork and spoon your chocolate over the top until it’s completely covered.
 You’ll want to gently tap the fork against the side of the bowl so that the excess chocolate can drip off.
 Gently transfer each dipped ball to parchment paper to dry.
 Add your sprinkles while the chocolate is still wet.

-Oreo balls are the perfect bite sized dessert for a crowd, and I love that they can be made ahead of time so that you’re not scrambling the day of the party trying to get everything done.
+Oreo truffles are the perfect bite sized dessert for a crowd, and I love that they can be made ahead of time so that you’re not scrambling the day of the party trying to get everything done.
 They’re rich, fudgy and full of chocolate flavor.
-If you love Oreo cookies, you’ll adore these Oreo balls.
+If you love Oreo cookies, you’ll adore these treats.

 More recipes for chocolate lovers